 The average directors and officers insurance cost a company pays mainly depends on the coverage offered.
 D&O insurance is not a commodity, meaning there are material differences in the D&O policies you can buy, based on the cost of the D&O policy.

 The end goal is to find the best coverage for the best price.
 That is where a good broker can come in; they will find the best coverage available, highlight the coverage differences between insurance carriers, and negotiate a price on your behalf.

-In higher revenue brackets, cost of coverage varies in part due to risks associated with certain industries, such as manufacturing, financial institutions, and biotech, which pay more in premiums for higher coverage limits because of the inherent risks associated with these industries.
+In higher revenue brackets, the cost of directors and officers coverage varies in part due to risks associated with certain industries.
+Industries such as manufacturing, financial institutions, and biotech, will commonly pay more in premiums for higher coverage limits because of the inherent risks associated with these industries.

 Average Cost of D&O Insurance for Startups

 Startups have a unique need for D&O coverage.
-For startups looking into D&O insurance (as well as EPLI and Fiduciary Liability Insurance), here is a rough guidance on limits, retention and expected cost when purchasing through our one-of-a-kind Embroker Startup Program:
+For startups looking into D&O insurance (as well as EPLI and fiduciary liability insurance), here is a rough guidance on limits, retention and expected cost when purchasing through our one-of-a-kind Embroker Startup package:

 |$0 – 10M||$1 – 2M||$10 – 25k||$3.5 – 6k|